American Studies Department

 The American Studies Major

-- Helps students to understand multiple approaches to the study of American culture;
+- Understand multiple approaches to the study of American culture

-- Develops student ability to conduct research into various dimensions of American culture, and to communicate the results of their research;
+- Develop your ability to conduct research into various dimensions of American culture, and to communicate the results of your research

-- Prepares students for advanced study in American Studies and related fields, as well as careers in professions such as education, law, public administration, and business.
+- Be prepared for advanced study in American studies and related fields, as well as careers in professions such as education, law, public administration, and business

-American Studies is an excellent major for students interested in Adolescence Social Studies certification.
+American studies is also an excellent major for if you are interested in adolescence social studies certification.
 For more information, please see the website for the Adolescence Education Department.